sandermvdb/chess22k/README.md

 - razoring
 - late move reductions
 - futility pruning
-- static exchange evaluation
+- static exchange evaluation for move ordering and pruning
 - aspiration window
 - evaluation scores tuned using the Texel's tuning method
+- tapered eval
 - no openingbook or endgame tablebases
 - no pondering

 ## Future
-- tapered eval
-- ...
+- I am running out of ideas! :(

 _"Simplicity is the soul of efficiency"_       - Austin Freeman -